-The idea behind this feature is that I will have a look at either an artist or a concept and then try to offer a few insights via some cherry-picked ideas.
+WORLD GUITAR DAY 2018: The idea behind this feature is to have a look at either an artist or a concept and then try to offer a few insights via some cherry-picked ideas.

 Hopefully you will be able to use some of these ideas and concepts in your own playing approaches in order to become the best ‘you’ that you can be.

-Under the spotlight this month is icon Jimmy Page.
+Under the spotlight for World Guitar Day is icon Jimmy Page.
 All of the examples have been influenced by his work with Led Zeppelin and are all electric guitar based in regular tuning.
 They are all rhythm-orientated examples.

 Gear used: PRS McCarty 594 & PRS ‘Signature’ Custom 24, Marshall 2555 JCM25/50 Jubilee 100W head